arindam7development/Android-Stuff/README.md

 So you can listen a poem with little music , read some webpages , meet the character (the beast about which the poem is all about) of the poem  and you can play ROUND BALL GAME.

+The latest my fourth app , it is a utility tool , ToDoNotes .
+Through this app , you can make sticky notes , to make a list of things you want to do.
+You can even prioritize your work by putting them in differently coloured notes .
+As you are done with that particular work , you just have to touch that note , it will be deleted .